GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan.md

 __🔙[Back to Homepage](/content/intro.md)__

-In 2023, the Sudan Red Cresent (SRCS), German Red Cross (GRC),  the Red Cross Red Crescent Climate Center (RCRCCC) and the Heidelberg Institute for Geoinformation Technology (HeiGIT) worked on an Early Action Protocol (EAP) for riverine floods along the River Nile in Sudan.
+In 2023, the Sudan Red Crescent (SRCS), German Red Cross (GRC),  the Red Cross Red Crescent Climate Center (RCRCCC) and the Heidelberg Institute for Geoinformation Technology (HeiGIT) worked on an Early Action Protocol (EAP) for riverine floods along the River Nile in Sudan.
 One of the fundamental tasks while working on an EAP is to conduct a Historical Impact Assessment (HIA), for the particular hazard.
 The team of HeiGIT was responsible for this particular task and this article will tell the story of how they tackled the task.
 Due to the outbreak of hostilities in Sudan in 2023, the team could only rely on public data from the internet and some reports and data provided by SRCS.
 By the end of 2023, the team had collected, 3.204 rows of data from 60 sources, covering the timeframe from 2012 to 2023.

 ## Why is a Historical Impact Assessment (HIA) Important?

 A HIA has two purposes.
 First, understanding in detail what kind of problems are caused by a particular hazard, allows people to make informed decisions on the selection of early actions to counter those problems.
 Secondly, without a good understanding of which magnitude of flood causes significant humanitarian impact, one can not adjust trigger levels accordingly to tackle those significant events.